vekatze/neut/book/src/modal-metaprogramming.md

 ## Top-Level Meta Functions

-The language has two statements for top-level meta functions: `inline-meta` and `define-meta`.
+The language has statements for top-level meta functions: `inline-meta`, `define-meta`, and `constant-meta`.

 ### `inline-meta`